realworldocaml/book/en/compiler-frontend.md

 time!

 There are a couple of tricks to make it easier to quickly locate type errors in your code.
 The first is to introduce manual type annotations to narrow down the source of your error more accurately.
-These annotations shouldn't actually change your types and can removed once your code is correct, but act as anchors to locate errors while you're still writing your code.
+These annotations shouldn't actually change your types and can be removed once your code is correct.
+However, they act as anchors to locate errors while you're still writing your code.

 Manual type annotations are particulary useful if you use lots of polymorphic variants or objects.
 Type inference with row polymorphism can